-Initially commanded by God for the Kohanim (priests, descendants of Aaron), in the time of the Temple, this blessing was performed twice daily, after the morning offering and the afternoon offering.
-Today, at least in Israel, it is performed daily in Synagogue prayers.
-When parents bless their children every Friday night, they also use this blessing.
-The Rabbi Chaim David Azulai wrote that one should use the Birkat Kohanim instead of traditional farewells, such as “goodbye.”
+Rabbi Chaim David Azulai wrote that one should use the Birkat Kohanim instead of traditional farewells, such as “goodbye.”
 Why?
 Virtually every other blessing found in the Bible is conditional.
 This blessing, by contrast, comes with the guarantee that if one will pronounce it over someone, then God Himself will bless them.

 People also refer to the Birkat Kohanim as the “threefold” blessing.
 It is three blessings rolled into a single prayer.
 It opens with, “Adonai bless you and keep you.”
-The Rabbis teach that the first word, translated “bless you” (Yevarechecha in Hebrew), covers all of one’s material needs.
+The Rabbis teach that the first word, translated as “bless you” (Yevarechecha in Hebrew), covers all of one’s material needs.
 God knows what we need materially, usually better than we do, and this part of the prayer addresses those needs.
 Then we have the ineffable name of God invoked as the one doing it.

 It is essential to know who exactly is the one blessing us.
-The person speaking—be it priest, friend, or parent—is not blessing; they pronounce the blessing.
+The person speaking—be it a priest, friend, or parent—is not a blessing; they pronounce the blessing.
 The one blessing is YHVH, as it says in verse 27, “In this way they are to place My Name over Bnei-Yisrael, and so I will bless them” (emphasis added).
 It is also why the ineffable Name is in every line of the blessing.

 The name YHVH is critical because it represents the God who is outside of time.
-He is simultaneously the God who was, the God who is, and the God who will be.
-God’s name declares that He has already been to your today and all of your tomorrows.
+He is simultaneously the God who was, the God who is and the God who will be.
+God’s name declares that He has already been to you today and all of your tomorrows.
 Not only does He know what we think we need right now, but what we will need tomorrow, next week, next month, next year.
 Part of the power of that very first word is its scope and why it doesn’t bless us with any specific thing.
 This blessing aligns us with the God who knows all our needs—present and future—and wants to bless us in all of them.

 The next word, Ve’Yishmerecha, is often translated as “and keep you.”
-The Hebrew word shamar can mean to keep, but it can also mean “to guard.”
+The Hebrew word Shamar can mean to keep, but it can also mean “to guard.”
 Here, the blessing subtly (but not wholly) starts to shift from the physical to the spiritual.
 God’s protection certainly is from physical harm, but it is also from spiritual harm.
 Thus, God’s blessing protects us.